-At Cheshire Artificial Grass we work with landscapers across the country, supplying them with high quality artificial grass that looks just like the real deal.
-Not only do we provide a wide range of artificial grass, but we also take the time to share our knowledge and wisdom from some of the experts in our company.
+At Cheshire Artificial Grass we work with landscapers across the country, supplying them with high-quality artificial grass that looks just like the real deal.
+Not only do we provide a wide range of artificial grass, but we also take the time to share our knowledge and wisdom with some of the experts in our company.
 We are here to help support landscapers in their mission to install artificial grass.
-Within this blog we will share our 8 top tips on how to install artificial grass.
+Within this blog, we will share our 8 top tips on how to install artificial grass.
 If you have questions or would like specific advice, then please call our specialist team on 01625 860 601 or join our Artificial Grass Fitters Forum.

 How to Install Artificial Grass

 Good planning is important, failing to map out the garden and where the grass will lie at the start could cost you at the end of the installation.
-Here at Cheshire Artificial Grass our grasses come in two and four metre wide and cut to length.
+Here at Cheshire Artificial Grass, our grasses come in two and four-metre wide and cut to length.
 Know your sizes as it is crucial that the grass is joined side by side and not end to end.
-In addition, always make sure that you point the pile of the grass towards the house.
+In addition, always make sure that you point the pile of grass towards the house.
 That way, people looking out at the garden from the house will get the most ‘realistic’ view.

 2. Prepare the Site